ploomber/doc/doc/user-guide/password.md

 ploomber-cloud templates auth0
 ```

 The Auth0 template requires your project to be initialized.
-If it hasn't been initialized yet, you caninitialize it on the spot.
+If it hasn't been initialized yet, you can initialize it on the spot.
 You should see something like this:

 ```sh
 Project must be initialized to continue.
 Would you like to initialize? [y/N]: y